dedoardo/polyfit/README.md

 - [Sean Barret's stb](https://github.com/nothings/stb)

 ## Some of the known problems
-- Some extremely complex pixel-art inputs will fail to be segmented and thus provoke a crash.
-(Our implementation of the depixelize segmentation needs more debugging)
+- Complex pixel-art will likely not work as the multicolor code hasn't been tested on it.
 - Visual Studio 2019 *might* not work, we encountered some problems with incorrect variable initialization.

 ## TODOs